talwrii/cookiecutter-circus/README.md

 I tend to have a distinct user for each servier and place this in the home directory (under version control).
 I also like to run services on distinct IP addresses connected to the same host but store these IPs in the hosts file.

+## Features
+Uses unix domain sockets to communicate with circus to you can have group based access

 ## Alternatives
 You could use systemd user scripts.
 You could log to separate files rather than using a syslog.